Email FacebookTwitterMenu burgerClose thin

 How Winning the Lottery Can Create Problems

-Thankfully, financial advisors, especially those who specialize in managing windfalls, help clients deal with receiving large windfalls on a regular basis.
+Thankfully, financial advisors, especially those who specialize in managing windfalls, help clients who suddenly received a lot of cash.
 It doesn’t matter whether you’re receiving money from the lottery or a large inheritance, the financial advisor can help you navigate what to do and how to overcome the new problems that receiving this much money suddenly can bring.

 How a Financial Advisor Can Help Lottery Winners Right Away